Image de fond

 To activate, ransomware must connect to a malicious website, via a DNS request—to obtain an encryption key.
 Several market solutions identify key-generating sites and block DNS requests triggered by malicious attachments or infected devices.
 Using such solutions reduces the risk of malware attacks.
 Leviia’s secure cloud natively integrates anti-ransomware protection to ensure greater data resiliency.

-7. Automate Application Updates
+7. Automate application updates

 Every employee uses one or more devices for work: a PC, laptop, smartphone, or tablet.
 These devices run essential applications, which often have vulnerabilities that cybercriminals exploit to attack businesses.